 RT: Earlier works were more condensed.
 He actually started in a very systemic way of making marks with his feet, almost like quasi-minimalist, serialized patterns on the canvas.

 Then he gradually unpacked it.
 Juxtaposing the mud painting of 1955 and his demonstration painting from 1956 is interesting.
-After mud painting, his gestures on canvas became much broader.
+After the mud painting, his gestures on canvas became much broader.
 You begin to see more slipping strokes and more complex waves.
 In terms of the whole development of his painting, I believe Challenging Mud was crucial for him to think in terms of body instead of just making marks with his feet.

 JD: Before Challenging Mud, had he experimented with materials other than paint?

 RT: Say, he sliced meat and spread it on a plate.
 That was a kind of painting, too, right?
 Challenging Mud took place in October 1955.
 In the summer of the same year Gutai had their outdoor exhibition, for which he created a mound on the ground in an oval shape, like a sea cucumber, that was covered with plastic or something.
 That was another use of dirt.
 But for his works on canvas, paint would probably be the only material he used.
 As you know, he started with nihonga painting, which is a hard, slow process, but he loved the fluidity, the viscosity of oil paint.
 For his outdoor painting, he wanted to use something as fluid as possible.
 He first talked about using his body with actual paint, but thought it would be too messy.
 Actually he thought mud would be better to use outdoors.
 He then thought about covering the wall with mud-like wall plaster and then slashing into it.
-But he realized that was too much like Fontana, so he didn’t do it.
+But he realized that was Fontana so he didn’t do it.
 These are different ideas with different types of materiality.

 JD: When you think of oil paint, its properties are so different from ink.
-One is water-based which gets absorbed into the paper; oil does not.
+One is water-based, which gets absorbed into the paper; oil does not.
 It has an identity of its own, its trace is very obvious.
 While it’s possible to layer ink to build bulk, it takes a long time, and its own physicality disappears in most cases, merging with the paper.
 In a sense ink isn’t insistent on its individuality and becomes part of the thing that is being made, whereas oil paint maintains itself in some way.
-It insists on its own materiality, its own substance and property, and so by definition it’s more sculptural, more tactile.
+It insists on its own materiality, its own substance and property, and so by definition it’s more sculptural and more tactile.

 RT: His paintings throughout have always been very physical.
 Viscosity and fluidity is also important to him throughout.
-At one point in the mid 60s, when he got a little tired of using only feet, he used a stick of wood, to scrape the paint on the canvas, into a fan-like shape.
-Viscosity, fluidity and tactility all came into play for his choice of what he could do next.
+At one point in the mid 60s, when he got a little tired of using only feet, he used a stick of wood to scrape the paint on the canvas into a fan-like shape.
+Viscosity, fluidity, and tactility all came into play for his choice of what he could do next.